YordanGeorgiev/qto/README.md

 - GNU Linux
 - Vue

 Deep gratitudes and thanks to all those people !
 This application aims to contain the best practices of our former colleagues and collaborators and co-travelers in life, which also deserve huge thanks for their support and contributions !
+We tend to incorporate and re-use a lot of code snippets from stackoverflow and codepen, should you consider that you were the author of those code snippets and you deserve mentioning of the source please let us know ...